 Through the process of SEO lensing, otherwise known as content consolidation, you can take all the best elements of those articles and recombine them in a complete and much higher-quality form.
 This is highly beneficial because it preserves some of the content you spent so long creating, while also maximizing the potential of your strategy.

 The term “SEO lensing” comes from the effect of a magnifying glass or similar lens.
 If you hold a magnifying glass in such a way that it captures sunlight and focuses it onto a single point, an otherwise benign collection of sunbeams can instantly become powerful enough to burn a hole through most materials, or start a fire from kindling.
-Similarly, if you take the unimpressive power of a menagerie of separate posts and focus them into an all-encompassing piece, you can ignite an otherwise lukewarm strategy.
+Similarly, if you take the unimpressive power of a menagerie of separate posts and focus them into an all-encompassing piece, you can ignite an otherwise lukewarm content strategy.

 There are a few main steps to this process.
 But first…